-The State is allocating \$12,500,000 for economic revitalization.
+The State is not allocating funds for economic revitalization at this time.
 The Restore Riverview Project, while primarily a project supporting housing recovery, could potentially create jobs in the Clendenin community.
 Given the extraordinary remaining unmet need within the housing sector and the vulnerabilities of the impacted communities, the State is prioritizing the provision of safe, decent, and affordable housing to its most impacted and distressed communities.
-The State will reassess its unmet needs for housing and propose economic revitalization activities if reasonable.
+If additional CDBG-DR funds are made available in the future, the State will reassess its unmet needs for housing and propose economic revitalization activities if reasonable.

 To facilitate economic recovery, thus far, West Virginia has relied on loans to its homeowners and businesses available through the Small Business Administration as discussed in detail in this Action Plan.
 Other programs providing aid to this sector have been payouts received by businesses through the National Flood Insurance Program and other State programs such as the RISE grants (\$1.8 million) to resolve current economic revitalization needs.
 The State is aware of the remaining unmet needs related to economic revitalization; however, the tremendous amount of remaining unmet housing need within the impacted communities has been prioritized for the CDBG-DR funds.
 The State will continue to seek other funds on behalf of its business communities in order to further economic recovery specifically from the June 2016 disaster.
 Finally, should the remaining housing needs be served, and CDBG-DR funds remain available for use, the State will re-assess the economic needs of its most impacted and distressed communities to determine if remaining funds can meet those critical needs.